 Little League® player evaluations, also referred to as tryouts, are an annual activity for all local leagues, whether a league redrafts all of its team rosters each year or only selects players to fill out rosters in the Major Baseball and Major Softball divisions.

-It is a requirement of eligibility for all player candidates to attend at least 50 percent of all tryout sessions so that managers of Major Division teams can properly assess the ability of each player and give each player a proper grade based on ability.
-If a candidate cannot attend 50 percent of the tryouts, and provides and excuse which is acceptable to the board of directors, the candidate may be drafted/placed on a team.
+It is a requirement of eligibility for all player candidates to attend at least one of the tryout sessions so that managers of Major Division teams can properly assess the ability of each player and give each player a proper grade based on ability.
+If a candidate cannot attend one of the tryouts, and provides an excuse which is acceptable to the board of directors, the candidate may be drafted/placed on a team.